Andrew Larsen serves with the United Church of Christ in the Philippines.

 Which books have influenced your understanding of your country, work, or theology:

-A Case for God (Karen Armstrong)- As a historian she beautiful reminds the community of believers that our community is long, complicated and full of history.
+- A Case for God, by Karen Armstrong – As a historian she beautiful reminds the community of believers that our community is long, complicated and full of history.
 And the way we worship and understand God today is not how it has always been.

-The Cost of Discipleship (Dietrich Bonhoeffer) -The yoke of Jesus is both incredibly hard but also the lightest burden we will ever bear.
+- The Cost of Discipleship, by Dietrich Bonhoeffer – The yoke of Jesus is both incredibly hard but also the lightest burden we will ever bear.

-Let Your Life Speak (Parker Palmer) – God’s gift of grace and redemption opens our lives- opening to a call from God to live out our vocation for the good of our neighbor.
+- Let Your Life Speak, by Parker Palmer – God’s gift of grace and redemption opens our lives- opening to a call from God to live out our vocation for the good of our neighbor.

-Andrew Larsen serves with the United Church of Christ in the Philippines.
-His appointment is made possible by your gifts to Disciples Mission Fund, Our Church’s Wider Mission, and your special gifts.
+Andrew’s appointment with the United Church of Christ in the Philippines is made possible by your gifts to Disciples Mission Fund, Our Church’s Wider Mission, and your special gifts.

 More from Andrew Larsen